rsksmart/devportal-1.0/tutorials/send-tokens-through-metamask.md

 * See your RIF Token balance
 * Send RIFs

-If you want to Send tokens, you’ll need to consider certain things, in order to send up to 5 transactions
+If you want to Send tokens, you’ll need to consider certain things:
  * Gas price: should be 0.06 gwei
  * Gas limit:  60000